getoptimise/one-click-hugo-cms/site/content/post/add.md

 title: Static Site with CMS
 date: 2018-02-05T12:08:52.929Z
 description: >-
-  Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.
+  Get the speed, security, and scalability of a static site, couple with a CMS provide a convenient editing interface for content.
 image: /img/netlify-cms.png
 ---
 Having the CMS in place gives content people the ability save content while in the production admin interface.
 All changes through the CMS still create a copy of the content to the website GitHub account.